danilop/multimodal-chat/README.md

 ## Contributing

-Contributions to Yet Another Chatbot are welcome!
+Contributions to YAIA are welcome!
 Please refer to the contributing guidelines for more information on how to submit pull requests, report issues, or request features.

 ## License